 How Does LLM Seeding Differ from Traditional SEO?

-Traditional SEO and LLM Seeding both aim to increase visibility, but their methods and goals diverge.
+Traditional SEO and LLM seeding both aim to increase visibility , but they operate in completely different discovery systems.

 Here’s how the LLM seeding strategy for generative engine optimization works: